1 Introduction

-One of the drivers of the success of Deribit is the trust of the users (“clients”) of the platform.
-Preventing and controlling conflicts of interest is important to ensure that the interests, including the trust, of clients, as well as the reputation of Deribit are protected.
+One of the drivers of its success is the trust of the Clients of the Platform.
+Identifying, preventing and/or controlling conflicts of interest is important to ensure that the interests, including the trust, of Clients, as well as the reputation of Deribit are protected.

-The purpose of this Conflicts of Interest Policy (“Policy”) is to identify, prevent and, if this is not possible, manage (potential) Conflicts of Interest that may arise through the business activities of Deribit in order to prevent them from adversely affecting the interests of its Clients.
+The purpose of this Conflicts of Interest Policy (“Policy”) is to identify and prevent (potential) conflicts of interest, and where that is not possible, manage/control such conflicts, that may arise through the business activities of Deribit, in order to prevent them from adversely affecting the interests of its Clients.

 -